OvermindDL1/protocol_ex/README.md

   defstruct a: 42
 end

-defimplEx MineOlStruct, %MyStruct{}, for: Blah do def empty(), do: %MyStruct{a: 0}
+defimpl_ex MineOlStruct, %MyStruct{}, for: Blah do def empty(), do: %MyStruct{a: 0}
   def succ(s), do: %{s | a: s.a+1}
   def add(s, b), do: %{s | a: s.a+b}